boshkins/pelopia/doc/HLD.md

 ##Exception Handling wrapper
 This C++ wrapper mirrors the original API in an exception-free manner.
 All methods will have specifier ```throw()```.
-In each method, the call to the corresponding original API in a try/catch clause.
+Each method will consist of a call to the corresponding method from the original API in a try/catch clause.
 Use separate catch clauses for Pelopia-originated exceptions (if a part of the design).
 Use catch-all for all other exceptions.
 Convert exceptions into an enumeration of error codes.
 Return error code from each wrapper method.
 If the original method returns a value, make it an output parameter (the last).

 Save the text of the latest exception, provide a method to access it.
 Clear the saved exception text before any new call into the original API.